2025 Iztapalapa tank truck explosion: Background

-The company that owns the unit involved in the accident was Gas Silza, a subsidiary of the Tomza Group.
+The company that owns the unit involved in the accident was Gas Silza, a subsidiary of Grupo Tomza.
 This conglomerate has faced various controversies.
 In 2009, after the 2009 Swan Islands earthquake, one of its subsidiaries was singled out for alleged gas leaks at its facilities and for failure to comply with previously established agreements.
 In 2013, an explosion was recorded at a liquefied petroleum gas distribution plant belonging to the group, which prompted the Secretariat of Energy to send inspectors.
 During the inspection of 28 pipes, irregularities were detected: 16 presented administrative failures, 11 were not registered with SENER as part of the authorized vehicle fleet, and 5 had expired valves.
 As a result, the company was fined 52 million pesos.

 Later, in 2017, the Energy Regulatory Commission placed several companies, including Tomza, under surveillance for alleged monopolistic practices.
 By 2025, the Secretariat of Environment and Natural Resources reported that Silza had not submitted applications for the registration of liability insurance policies covering possible environmental damage resulting from its hydrocarbon transportation operations.
 The company denied the accusations.
 However, the same agency assured that the policy of the storage plant where the tanker had been loaded had expired in June 2025.
 Hours later, Silza spoke again, stating that they had activated the corresponding insurance policies after the accident, including those that, according to SEMARNAT, they did not process.
 To date, the government agency has not rectified or modified its statements.